datadryad/dryad-app/app/views/stash_engine/pages/_definitions.html.md

   <div>
   <dt>Submit/Submission.</dt>
-  <dd>The deposition of a Dataset on the Dryad Website/a Dataset so deposited.</dd>
+  <dd>The depositing of a Dataset on the Dryad Website/a Dataset so deposited.</dd>
   </div>

   <div>